StaticJsCMS/static-cms/README.md

 and add content to any site built with a static site generator.

 > **DISCLAIMER**: This package/repository is under heavy development and as such is very unstable at current.
 A stable release is targeted for the end of Novemeber and will be labeled `1.0.0`.
 Documentation may not be completely accurate prior to the `1.0.0` release.
+>
+> An alpha build for the stable release is available under the `@next` tack on npm.

 ## Community Chat